chimurai/requirements/README.md

 ## check requirements

 Run `requirements` command in the project root.
-By default it will try to find the `requirements.config.js` file.
+By default it will try to find the `requirements.config.mjs` file.

 ```bash
 $ npx requirements